jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 Checks the key provided by the remote host matches the key set by the user who configured this connection.

 The SSH key expected for this connection.
-This key should be in the form `algorithm value` where algorithm is one of ssh-rsa or ssh-dss, and value is the Base 64 encoded content of the key.
-The keys should be placed in /etc/ssh/<key_name>.pub
+This key should be in the form `algorithm value` where `algorithm` is one of ssh-rsa, ssh-ed25519, or ecdsa-sha2-nistp256, and `value` is the base 64 encoded content of the key.
+The public keys for a Linux agent can be read from the agent file system at `/etc/ssh/<key_name>.pub`.

 #### Manually trusted key Verification Strategy